Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_11_3  Implementation of typical actions with standard OCAF attributes.

-There are four sample files provided in the directory 'OpenCasCade\ros\samples\ocafsamples'.
+There are four sample files provided in the directory 'OpenCasCade/ros/samples/ocafsamples'.
 They present typical actions with OCAF services (mainly for newcomers).
 The method *Sample()* of each file is not dedicated for execution 'as is', it is rather a set of logical actions using some OCAF services.

 ### TDataStd_Sample.cxx